Clare of Assisi

-Life
+Early life

-Clare was born in Assisi to the Offreduccio household during the High Middle Ages, the eldest daughter of Favarone or Favorino Sciffi, Count of Sasso-Rosso and his wife Ortolana.
+Clare was born in Assisi to the Offreduccio household during the High Middle Ages, the eldest daughter of Favarone or Favorino Sciffi, Count of Sasso-Rosso, and his wife Ortolana.
 Traditional accounts say that Clare's father was a wealthy representative of an ancient Roman family, who owned a large palace in Assisi and a castle on the slope of Mount Subasio.
-Ortolana belonged to the noble family of Fiumi, and was a very devout woman who had undertaken pilgrimages to Rome, Santiago de Compostela and the Holy Land.
-Later in life, Ortolana entered Clare's monastery, as did Clare's sisters, Beatrix and Catarina (who took the name Agnes and was later declared a saint herself).
+Ortolana belonged to the noble family of Fiumi, and was a very devout woman who had undertaken pilgrimages to Rome, Santiago de Compostela, and the Holy Land.
+Later in life, after being widowed, Ortolana entered Clare's monastery.

+Clare's younger sisters, Beatrix and Catarina, followed her into religious life.
+(The latter took the name Agnes and became an early abbess in the order.
+She established it in additional communities, and was declared a saint herself in the mid-18th century.)

+As children, Clare and her sisters were taught the ways of Christianity by their mother; they all became very religious and devoted to prayer.
+When Clare was 12 years old, her parents wanted her to marry a wealthy young man; however, she protested and said that she did not want to marry until she turned 18.
+As a teen, she heard Francis preach during a Lenten service in the church of San Giorgio at Assisi.

-As a child, Clare was devoted to prayer.
-Although there is no mention of this in any historical record, it is assumed that Clare was to be married in line with the family tradition.
-However, as a teen she heard Francis preach during a Lenten service in the church of San Giorgio at Assisi and asked him to help her to live after the manner of the Gospel.
-On the evening of Palm Sunday, 20 March 1212, she left her father's house and accompanied by her aunt Bianca and another companion proceeded to the chapel of the Porziuncula to meet Francis.
+Inspired by his words and knowing that marriage was rapidly approaching, Clare went to Francis and asked him to help her to live after the manner of the Gospel.
+On the evening of Palm Sunday, 20 March 1212, with the consent of Guido II, bishop of Assisi, Clare left her father's house accompanied by her aunt Bianca and another companion, and proceeded to the chapel of the Porziuncula to meet Francis.
 There, her hair was cut, and she exchanged her rich gown for a plain robe and veil.
+Fully cutting a woman's hair was a symbolic act showing that she was no longer bound by the laws of man or society but rather that she followed the will of God.